-Note: Other blocking reagents, such as BSA, may also be used instead of fish gelatin.
-When using some highly negatively charged fluorescent dyes, specialized blocking buffers such as our TrueBlack® IF Background Suppressor System may help reduce background (see Products for Immunofluorescence).
+Note: Other blocking reagents such as BSA may also be used instead of fish gelatin.
+When using some highly negative charged fluorescent dyes, specialized blocking buffers, such as our TrueBlack® IF Background Suppressor System (Cat.
+No. 23012), may help reduce background.